Air pollution hits everyone. It is impossible to hide from it, even inside your private home. Here are some facts.

-You can also get complete home air testing kit which includes four do-it-yourself test kits.
+You can also get a complete home air testing kit, including four do-it-yourself test kits.
 This package includes two allergen test kits, an organic vapor testing kit, and a lead testing kit.
 All materials and lab fees are included in the price.

-An affordable and complete read on the air you breathe you can get from Home Air Check.
-These air check kits are used in more homes and apartments than any other air test kits.
-The company offers an accurate, easy-to-read results and a simple process in four easy steps.
+You can get an affordable and complete read on the air you breathe from Home Air Check.
+These air check kits are used in more homes and apartments than other air test kits.
+The company offers accurate, easy-to-read results and a simple process in four easy steps.

 - Order the test kits you need

-- Return the test kit together with the samples within 14 days using the provided pre-paid shipping label.
+- Return the test kit and samples within 14 days using the pre-paid shipping label.

-- Get results by an e-mail along with guidance for improving your air.
+- Get results from an e-mail along with guidance for improving your air.

 Why Home Air Check?

-- A professional-grade air tests without the professionals arriving into your home.
+- A professional-grade air test without the professionals arriving at your home.